jethornton/flexgui/docs_flex/source/python.rst

 `Python Import Tutorial <https://youtu.be/QC4K_8VMc6Y>`_

-To import a python module add the following to the INI [FLEX] section using the name of the python file without the.py extension.
+To import a python module add the following to the INI [FLEXGUI] section using the name of the python file without the.py extension.
 The file name must be unique and can not be any python module name.
 You can have as many imports as you need to simplify your code.
 ::

-	[FLEX]
+	[FLEXGUI]
-	IMPORT = testpy
+	IMPORT_PYTHON = testpy

 .. note:: The module requires the .py extension to be able to import so the above module would be named testpy.py.